 But, your analysis should also be holistic.
 It should include benefits that may be difficult to translate into hard dollars, but are still real benefits.

 We recommend looking at three distinct areas when calculating ROI:

 - New revenue opportunities (not always concrete to measurable)

-Download our PDF guide and interactive ROI worksheet to use alongside this article.
+Download our interactive ROI worksheet to use alongside this article.

 1. How to Calculate Direct Savings of Software